schauhan/DataAnalysis/GapMinder Dataset/README.md

 # GapMinder Dataset

 This is a project I worked on for evaluation purposes.
-I have chosen 3 independent datasets from the website GapMinder World (https://www.gapminder.org/data/) and have attempted to analyze them, trying to see if there is any correlation between the datasets.
+I have chosen 3 independent datasets from the website [GapMinder World](https://www.gapminder.org/data/) and have attempted to analyze them, trying to see if there is any correlation between the datasets.

+GapMinder is a non-profit organization that make data on socio-economic factors from around the world available for analysis.
+The datasets that I have chosen for this analysis are **Inflation, Life Expectancy at Birth,** and **Forest Coverage**.
+I am interested in analyzing these datasets separately and then finding out whether there exists a correlation between them.

 I have performed the analysis using the regular 3-step process.
 1. **Cleaning** the data downloaded and removing any bad data